-&lt;sup>4 Programmes at level 5 must have a cumulative theoretical duratio0n of at least 2 years from the beginning of level 5 and do not lead directly to the award of an advanced qualification (those programmes are at level 6).
+Programmes at level 5 must have a cumulative theoretical duration of at least 2 years from the beginning of level 5 and do not lead directly to the award of an advanced qualification (those programmes are at level 6).
 Programmes are subdivided into 5A, programmes that are largely theoretically based and are intended to provide sufficient qualifications for gaining entry into advanced research programmes and professions with high skills requirements, and into 5B, programmes that are generally more practical/technical/occupationally specific than ISCED 5A programmes.
 Programmes at level 6 lead directly to the award of an advanced research qualification.
-The theoretical duration of these programmes is 3 years full-time in most countries (e.g. Doctoral programme), although the actual enrolment time is to refer to all programmes at levels 5B, 5A and 6 and at times to refer only to those programmes at levels 5A and 6.
-An additional complication is presented by the practice, in some countries, of defining higher education or tertiary education in terms of the institution rather than the programme.
-For example, it is common to use higher education to refer to programmes offered by universities, and tertiary education to refer to programmes offered by universities.
-The OECD thematic review follows standard international conventions in using tertiary education to refer to all programmes at ISCED levels 5b, 5A and 6, regardless of the institutions in which they are offered.
+The theoretical duration of these programmes is 3 years full-time in most countries (e.g. Doctoral programmes), although the actual enrolment time is typically longer.
+These programmes are devoted to advanced study and original research.
+For further details see OECD (2004b).